What is the difference between Spiider Plus DCCD Controller and Spiider DCCD Controllers?

 If Universal controller is fully automatic why does it have an adjustment knob?

 The adjustment knob is for manually setting the lock percentage when it is set to manual mode.
-When in auto mode it is used is for setting the “sesnitivity” or magnitude of the internal calculations.
+When in auto mode it is used is for setting the “sensitivity” or magnitude of the internal calculations.

 The knob functionality in auto mode changes a set of variables that affect the output scaling to the different internal modes.
 It allows you to tune the controller bias towards a more open diff or a more locked diff while still calculating and adjusting automatically.